Neftalí Feliz: 2013

-Feliz began the 2013 season on the 60-day disabled list still recovering from Tommy John surgery.
-On September 1, he was activated from the disabled list with the intention to use him in low-leverage situations.
+Feliz began the 2013 season on the 60-day DL, still recovering from Tommy John surgery.
+On September 1, he was activated from the DL with the intention to use him in low-leverage situations.
 He pitched later that night in a lost cause to the Minnesota Twins, pitching 1 2/3 innings of relief.
 Feliz finished the season with only six appearances in which he did not give up a run and struck-out four.

 2014

-Feliz opened the season as the Rangers set-up man.
+Feliz opened the season as the Rangers setup man.
 He became the closer again after Joakim Soria was traded.
 He saved 13 games by the end of the season for the Rangers despite only appearing in 30 games due to injury.

 2015

-Feliz was Designated for assignment on July 3, 2015 after posting underwhelming stats and being on the DL for the third straight season.
+Feliz was designated for assignment on July 3, 2015, after posting underwhelming stats and being on the DL for the third straight season.
 He was outrighted off the roster on July 9 and elected to become a free agent.

 Detroit Tigers

 On July 11, 2015, Feliz signed a one-year contract with the Detroit Tigers.
-He made his debut for the Tigers later that day, pitching a scoreless ninth inning, allowing one hit and one strikeout.
-After the season, on December 2, he was non tendered, making him a free agent.
+He made his debut for the Tigers that day, pitching a scoreless ninth inning, allowing one hit and one strikeout.
+After the season, on December 2, he was non-tendered, making him a free agent.